 The AKC classifies the Teacup and Toy Maltese as toy dogs, so these breeds are considered miniature.
 Their height ranges between seven to nine inches, and they are not as active as their regular Maltese cousins.
 This is a good advantage for apartment dwellers who are not willing to commit to raising a large dog.
 Furthermore, these dogs do not require much exercise and retain their playful disposition into adulthood.
-Teacup and toy Maltese puppies are distinct from one another in their physical characteristics and breding methods.
+Teacup and toy Maltese puppies are distinct from one another in their physical characteristics and breeding methods.

-A Malshi puppy is adorable, small and extremely playful.
-These dogs get along well with most household pets, but are most lovable when they spend time with their owners.
+A Malshi puppy is adorable, small, and extremely playful.
+These dogs get along well with most household pets but are most lovable when they spend time with their owners.
 Because this dog is a cross breed, there is no set appearance for a Malshi puppy, so there’s no one answer for how long they will live.
 Malshis are cute, pint-sized dogs that have a royal heritage.

 Although Maltese are generally healthy, teacup & toy Maltese puppies are prone to several common health problems.
 They have smaller digestive tracts and are more susceptible to health problems that may affect their lifespan.
 The average lifespan for a teacup Maltese is between twelve and fifteen years, depending on their overall health and the care they receive.
-A high-quality diet and regular exercise are two factors that can extend your pet’s lifespan.
+A high-quality diet and regular exercise are two factors that can extend your

 A teacup & toy Maltese puppy can live for twelve to fifteen years.
 They are an excellent choice for first-time dog owners.
 Their elegant white coat is wavy and naturally white.
 Their small heads are easy to handle and are adorned with large black eyes.
 Their tiny noses are perfect for communicating with their owners.
 They also enjoy outdoor play and are highly active indoors.